-If you sit on a person and spam your main strike, you won’t have enough energy for legitamite burst.
+If you sit on a person and spam your main strike, you won’t have enough energy for legitimate burst.

-- for example, get 5 combo points, wait for full energy, then KS (Kidney Shot) and you will be able to strike at least twice then eviserate.
+- Opening with two Shadowstrike (using the Subterfuge and Vigor talents) will leave you with decent energy for follow-up. for example, get 5 combo points, wait for full energy, then KS (Kidney Shot) and you will be able to strike at least twice then Eviscerate.

-In M of P this lasts 8 seconds and lets you use your stealth abilities (Cheap shot, etc.) out of stealth.
+Dance lasts 8 seconds (10 with the perk) and lets you use your stealth abilities (Cheap shot, etc.) out of stealth.
 It really helps to practice using Shadow Dance on the target dummies, to get some kind of routine down.
-Also you will want to master your energy pooling skills and quickly moving behind a target.
+Also you will want to master your energy pooling skills and your ability to quickly move behind a target.

 Know the different playstyles and adapt